 Why investors are assessed

-The assessment aims to fulfil these objectives:
+The assessment aims to:

-- Identify how signatories can improve their responsible investment practices;
+- identify how signatories can improve their responsible investment practices;

 For more information on how to share your Assessment Report, please see the PRI’s Publication Guidelines (PDF).
 More about the PRI’s data sharing policy is on the How to access reported data page.